Emblem of the 2026 Winter Olympics | |

 Numbers in parentheses indicate the number of medal events contested in each discipline.

-On 18 June 2021, the International Olympic Committee issued a proposal for a new winter sport, ski mountaineering, for the 2026 Winter Olympics.
-The proposal was approved during the IOC's session in Tokyo on 20 July.[5]
+On 18 June 2021, the International Olympic Committee proposed that ski mountaineering be included as a sport for the 2026 Winter Olympics.
+The proposal was approved on 20 July.[8]